lattverksted/bdpp/README.md

 We have found a dataset of labeled movie reviews from IMDB.
 It contains 50,000 reviews split evenly into 25 000 training and as many testing samples.
 We will use a SVM model to solve this classification model for a good generalization error.

+A MLIB pipeline, a default partition RDD and a custom partition RDD were implemented and executed on a single node and a 4-worker cluster using google cloud's resources.

 The model reaches a test accuracy of 87.3% which is not bad given that we simply count words regardless the interaction between them and that no hyper-parameter tuning has been performed yet.
 The train accuracy is 88.4% which is not far from the test accuracy.
 Hence, the model is not over-fitting.
 The accuracy could be improved by cleaning further the feature vector further and also using a Random Forest model.